-Arlington Airport: Take exit #206/Smokey Point from Interstate 5, and go east one mile on 172nd St. NE.
+This site is no longer available for control-line flying as of October 2020.
+Arlington Airport: Take exit #206/Smokey Point from Interstate 5, and go east one mile on 172nd St. N.E.
 Turn left onto 51st Ave.
 NE at the light, and the site is on the left, behind the RV Sales lot.
 Park on the grass.
-Safety Cones are a real good idea to outline your circle.
+Safety cones are recommended to outline your circle.

 Chehalis Airport: Get off I-5 at exit 79 (Chamber Way).
 Go west to intersection of Chamber Way and N.W.
 Louisiana Ave.
 Turn left onto N.W.
 Louisiana Ave.
 Follow that to first major intersection.
 Turn right onto N.W.
 Airport Way.
 Follow that to Airport Entrance sign.
 Turn right onto airport entrance road.
 Follow that approx. 1/4-mile to electronic gate.

-Conditions of use are: Control Line model airplanes only.
+Conditions of use are: Control-line model airplanes only.
 All flyers must have valid AMA licenses.
-Most CL modelers in the area have the gate code, however, contact Bill Darkow to get the code if you don't have it.
+Most CL modelers in the area have the gate code, however, contact the Northwest Skyraiders to get the code if you don't have it.
 Park on grass near the perimeter fence or on concrete taxiway next to grass.
 Do NOT park on asphalt taxiway in front of hangar S-1.
 Muffled engines preferred.
 All appropriate safety requirements listed by the AMA, such as wrist thongs, must be followed.
 Remember that we are guests of the airport using their property and act accordingly.